bradleypallen/t4gm-unpublished/README.md

 ## Licensing

-The code is provided under the terms of an [MIT license][10].
-The data in /public/data is provided under terms of an [Open Database License v1.0 license][11].
+The code is provided under the terms of an [MIT License][10].
+The data in /public/data is provided under terms of an [Open Database License][11].

  [1]: http://patterns.dataincubator.org/book/unpublish.html
  [2]: http://id.loc.gov/vocabulary/graphicMaterials.html